Want to know if you’ve been Pinterest spam blocked and what to do if you have? This practical guide will walk you through everything you need to know.

 The first thing to do when you realize your account has been marked as spam is to check your settings if the account is not yet blocked.

 Pinterest will work through their system to establish that you are a human contact and not some form of automated emails or bot.
-Once they receive contact, Pinterest will correct your account faster.
+Pinterest tends to correct accounts faster if you reach out in person.

 If after contacting Pinterest and they get back to you stating that your account was suspended after you violated their terms due to spamming, let me remind you again, do not be mean when writing your reply.